automation-in-systematic-reviews/puer/README.md

 Clone the repository.
 Then go to `inference-api/inference-api/models`
-(where the first `inference-api` is the root directory of the local repo), and clone the `textattack/albert-base-v2-imdb` from Huggingface.
+(where the first `inference-api` is the root directory of the local repo), and clone the `textattack/albert-base-v2-imdb` model (`git clone https://huggingface.co/textattack/albert-base-v2-imdb`) from Huggingface.

 Go back to root `inference-api` and run `docker-compose build` to build the docker image(s).